 Figure out who your audience is: who do you want to reach?
 Are you looking for current customers, potential customers, influencers, or maybe new markets that you haven’t tapped into yet?
 Facebook, Twitter, YouTube, and LinkedIn are some of the most popular business platforms, but there are also some niche ones, too.

 Engagement is important because this is how you will interact with your audience.
 Are you going to do things like content, blog posts, photos, graphics, and videos?
 Is it your brand or another company’s?
-All of the decisions made about engagement should focus on the end goal that you already established.
+All of the decisions made about engagement should focus on the end goal that you already established for your social media marketing.

 Once you have the answer to all of the above elements, it’s time to make a list of steps, ordered by importance, and organized into a task list- kind of like a roadmap.
 This roadmap should include metrics and well-defined goals.